rule

 Text 23

-He, the beloved Son of the Yadus, then went to the battle where He tried to stop Bhîma and Duryodhana who with their maces were fighting each other on the field [see also 10.57: 26].
+He, the beloved Son of the Yadus, then went to the fight, where He tried to stop Bhīma and Duryodhana who with their maces were fighting each other on the battlefield [see also 10.57: 26].

-He, the beloved Son of the Yadus, then went to the battle intending to stop Bhîma and Duryodhana who were fighting each other on the field with clubs [see also 10.57: 26].
+He, the beloved Son of the Yadus, then went to the battle where He tried to stop Bhīma and Duryodhana who with their maces were fighting each other on the field [see also 10.57: 26].
 (Vedabase)

 Text 24

-But when Yudhishthhira, the twins Nakula and Sahadeva, Krishna and Arjuna saw Him, were they silent in offering their obeisances with the burning question: 'What does He, coming here, want to tell us?'
+But when Yudhishthhira, the twins Nakula and Sahadeva, Krishna and Arjuna, saw Him, they were silent while offering their obeisances with the burning question: 'What does He want to tell us, coming here?'

 But when Yudhishthhira, the twins Nakula and Sahadeva, Krishna and Arjuna saw Him, were they silent in offering their obeisances with the burning question: 'What does He, coming here, want to tell us?'
 (Vedabase)